wallarm/product-documentation/docs/3.6/about-wallarm/subscription-plans.md

 * **Cloud Native WAAP (Web Application & API Protection)** that is a Next-Gen WAF providing web applications and APIs with protection against common threats.
 * **Advanced API Security** provides comprehensive API discovery and threat prevention across your entire portfolio, regardless of protocol.

-    !!! info "Advanced API Security is a subscription bundle" The Advanced API Security subscription plan is sold as an add-on for Cloud Native WAAP.
+    The Advanced API Security subscription plan is sold as an add-on for Cloud Native WAAP.

 ## Subscription plans